Catherinerezi/ecommerce-data-analysis/README.md

 Visualization Type Purpose:

 ## Which products dominate volume?
+The chart ranks the ten highest-velocity SKUs by total quantity sold.
+A small cadre of giftable, lightweight items that led decisively by 'WHITE HANGING HEART T-LIGHT HOLDER', with 'CREAM HEART CARD HOLDER' and 'WRAP', 'BILLBOARD FONTS DESIGN' close behind the domination of the catalogue.
+The distribution is top-heavy: sharp drop-off after the leaders, then a long tail of niche products.
+Such a profile is consistent with impulse-friendly items that ship cheaply and lend themselves to repeat or bulk orders.

+**Current conditions:** Demand is concentrated in a handful of hero SKUs where several lines display quantities suggestive of B2B/reseller behaviour alongside retail traffic.
+Because the ranking is by volume rather than revenue, some leaders may be low-margin, however, margin validation is essential before scaling inventory.

+**Strategic direction:**
+- Protect the winners: Raise safety stock and shorten reorder cycles for the top five SKUs and monitor stockouts daily.
+- Shape the assortment: Extend proven motifs (hearts, typography) and retire chronically slow tail items.
+- Monetise bulk intent: Offer bundles/multipacks around leaders to lift average order value.
+- Time promotions to seasonality: Use hero SKUs as traffic drivers to cross-sell complementary goods.
+- Price with discipline: Test unit vs. multipack pricing: prioritise SKUs with healthy contribution margins.
+- Harden supply: Dual-source top sellers and pre-book capacity ahead of peaks.

 ## How does demand evolve by month?
 ## Which countries purchase the most?
 ## What is the top product per country?